redhat-partner-solutions/rhel-sriov-test/sriov/tests/SR_IOV_MTU/README.md

 ### Test procedure

-* On DUT, find the maxmtu using `ip -d link list`; do the same on the trafficgen; use the minimum of these two as the common MTU size,
+* On DUT, find the maxmtu using `ip -d link list`; do the same on the trafficgen; use the minimum of these two as the common MTU size.
+In case a switch sits between the DUT and the trafficgen, a switch MTU can be specified, the minimum of the three will be used as the common MTU size.

 * On DUT, create 1 VF with the common MTU; assert 0 exit code on each of the following steps,
 ```